 Bring the entire family out for an enjoyable day of free games and various activities.
 Concessionaires will also be available for refreshments.
 Open to the entire Fort Jackson Community.

 Be sure to stop by the Exchange on base for some special discounts and contests.
 Visit the Exchange website for a chance to win some fabulous prizes!
-Prizes include a variety of toys and a $250 Exchange gift card.
+Prizes include a variety of toys.
 The Exchange also has a variety of “Military Brat” souvenirs like dog tags, pins, patches, coins, lanyards, and bags available for purchase in-store.
 You can also get a FREE military brat patch at select Exchange locations during the entire month of April.

 It’s time for the annual Month of the Military Child coloring contest!
 Head on over the Commissary website for contest information and coloring pages.
 Contest is open to children 11 years old and younger.
-You can submit the coloring page to your local commissary between April 1-30.
+The winner of the contest will receive a $25 Commissary gift card.
+Click HERE to sign your child up and get your coloring pages.

 Check to see if your local community is celebrating in any way.